aacastillo/Decision-Trees/README.md

 # Decison Trees
 This projects aims to create supervised machine learning with decision trees.
+A csv file is added for exploration.

 ## How it Works
 The user provides a CSV file into the local directory.
 The program then parses through the csv and selects the best attribute to make a split on.
 This is done recursively for each level of the tree until leaf nodes are created.